ulao/Bliss-Box-LLAPI/README.md

 You may contact the Author on the gaming discord (https://discord.gg/UDu5ztY), company page (https://Bliss-Box.net), or email (marked out for spam).
 Should anything be needed please let one us know.

-Documentation may change so ill just post a link to the live version. https://bliss-box.net/integration/
+Documentation may change so i'll just post a link to the live version. https://bliss-box.net/integration/

 The schematics to the BlisSTer board are also included for anyone who wishes to make thier own boareds.
 Bliss-Box chips can be purchased preflashed from Bliss-Box or use a ATMEGA328 chip and flash the the firmware to it You will lose the update ability).
 Bliss-Box does not have gerber files as the work was done via the factory.